etiennemartin/stale-branch-action/README.md

 # Stale Branches be gone!

 This Github actions is meant to keep repositories from accumulating stale old branches that linger on forever.
-This is very useful for repositories that have a large amount of contributors that aren't 100% active or may only contribute on rate occasions.
+This is very useful for repositories that have a large amount of contributors that aren't 100% active or may only contribute on rare occasions.

 # How it works?